andotherstuff/garland-protocol/garland-v0.1.md

 The `prev` tag contains the event ID of the immediately preceding commit, creating the chain.
 The genesis commit omits this tag.
 The `created_at` timestamp provides temporal ordering; Nostr relays serve events in reverse chronological order by default, enabling efficient head discovery (see Section 9.5).

-The encrypted `content` field is encrypted using XChaCha20-Poly1305 with a key derived from the master storage key (see Section 6.1).
+The encrypted `content` field is encrypted using ChaCha20 with the commit key derived from the master storage key (see Section 6.1).
 It contains:

 ```json
 {